FavourU/Data-Cleaning-Movie-Dataframe/README.md

 I started Data cleaning with Python on Google colab and mainly used pandas to clean up the dataset.

-I imported the necessary dataframe and assigned it to a variable, df2.
+I imported the necessary dataframe (movies.csv) and assigned it to a variable, df2.
 From initial analysis of the data, I noticed a few things:

 1. Year dates aren't in the same format.
 Some have only one year.
 Will need to remove the brackets.